Advaitavidya * is an association dedicated to the study, contemplation and practice of the primordial teaching of Sanatana Dharma (Hinduism).

 Attentive listening, presence and internalization, along with Swamiji’s company and mastery, allow us to receive a transmission and experience of his words and silences.
 This is where the teachings of ancient Hinduist texts come to life.

-In the spring we offer a four-day retreat (coinciding with Easter) and in the summer, a retreat of seven toten days during the month of August.
+In the spring we offer a four-day retreat (coinciding with Easter) ‘and in August a retreat of seven to ten day.

 In seminars, Swami Satyananda Saraswati exposes a relevant text or delves into specific aspects of the Hindu tradition, practice and spiritual path.
 Teaching is accompanied by spaces for dialogue, meditation, recitation and devotional singing.

 The seminars are an opportunity, in the company of Swamiji, to understand the deep metaphysics of Hinduism, receive valuable guidelines and be guided towards the recognition of inner Silence.